ChenyuWang123/Image-Foreground-Background-Segmentation/README.md

 5. Unfold the folder on the left bar and double click the `*.pro` file, entering edit mode

-6. Add these two lines to the file:
+6. Add these two lines to the file (different PC varies):

      `INCLUDEPATH +=C:/Python36/include/`